shivtg0912/event-planner/AILog.md

 ### Prompt 15: Refactor EventFilters and Implement Debouncing

 **User Query:** "Please refactor the EventFilters.tsx component and any related file to fix two issues: the initial data vanishing, and to make the filters update dynamically and efficiently.
-First, solve the 'vanishing events' problem by preventing the useEffect from running on its initial mount; use a useRef hook to track the first render and add a condition inside the useEffect to skip the API fetch on the initial mount.
+First, prevente the useEffect from running on its initial mount; use a useRef hook to track the first render and add a condition inside the useEffect to skip the API fetch on the initial mount.
 Second, to make the text-based filters for search and location more efficient, implement debouncing.
 Create a custom useDebounce hook that takes a value and a delay (e.g., 500ms) and returns the debounced value.
 Then, use this hook in the EventFilters component to get debounced versions of the search and location states, and update the useEffect's dependency array to use these debounced values.
 This will ensure the API is only called after the user has stopped typing.
 The final result should be a component that correctly displays initial data and updates efficiently and automatically whenever a filter value changes."

 **Resulting Changes:**
 - Created a `useDebounce` custom hook to delay API calls.